An Internet Marketing Story:

 Looking back on it, I find it’s really a story of how I fumbled my way through learning business and somehow made a pretty decent buck along the way.

-When I was first dating my girlfriend, her Mom read my blog and informed her, “He’s a hustler.”
+When I was first dating my long-time ex-girlfriend, her Mom read my blog and informed her, “He’s a hustler.”